hassaanistic/NoteFlow-MERN/README.md

 ### `npm run dev`
 Now All set.

+### `Second Way`
-###2 -If you wanna start at once just open terminal in project folder and run
+If you wanna start at once just open terminal in project folder and run
 ### `npm run both`